Why the Mecca Hills Are so Tortured: The Geology of Twisted Canyons Hike

 Juvenile smoke trees, less than 6-8 inches tall, stretch along Box Canyon Wash for as far as the eye can see.
 If they all survive, we’ll have a smoke tree forest in a decade.
 Plant specialists within FODM have differing opinions as to whether these trees germinated after the monsoon rains of 2019 and 2020 or after Tropical Storm Hillary in 2023.
 Either way, it will be interesting to watch their survival rate in the coming years.

-Further in the wash there are numerous adult smoke trees.
+Further in the wash, there are numerous adult smoke trees.
 They endure extreme temperatures and drought conditions through various specialized adaptations.
-Their flexible branches and strong root system allow them to withstand the force of floodwaters and quickly take advantage of the moisture.
+Their flexible branches and strong root systems allow them to withstand the force of floodwaters and quickly take advantage of the moisture.
 Smoke tree can send down very deep taproots—sometimes 20 to 60 feet.
-However, they still depends on feeder roots within the top 12 to 18 inches of soil for quick access to water during brief rain events.
+However, they still depend on feeder roots within the top 12 to 18 inches of soil for quick access to water during brief rain events.

 Smoke trees have almost no leaves, but their gray-green branches carry out photosynthesis directly.
 The lack of leaves helps to minimize water loss through transpiration.
 Like many members of the pea family, smoke trees host nitrogen-fixing bacteria in their root nodules.
 The bacteria convert air nitrogen into a usable form for plants.
 This process enriches the soil with nitrogen—a key nutrient for plant growth.
 This adaptation helps smoke trees survive in dry areas like the Sonoran Desert, where nitrogen is lacking in the sand and gravel.